WNML (AM): WNOX

 In the 1950s and 1960s, WNOX was home to the popular lunchtime program The Midday Merry-go-Round and weekend program The Tennessee Barndance, which were both influential in the early days of country music.
-Legendary station manager Lowell Blanchard hosted the programs for many years in downtown Knoxville, and lunch crowds packed the station's downtown auditorium to see the daily programs.
+Legendary station manager Lowell Blanchard hosted the programs for many years in downtown Knoxville, and lunch crowds packed the station's downtown auditorium to see the weekday programs.
 Seeking a bigger performance area, WNOX moved its studios to Whittle Springs Road in north Knoxville.
-The Whittle Springs facility included a large auditorium for live performances, but after the move from downtown, the live musical performances were never the same.
+The Whittle Springs facility included a large auditorium for live performances.
+But after the move from downtown, the live musical performances were never the same.
 Once the crowds diminished, the live performances were called off.

 The owners of WNOX also had other, much bigger plans for their new facility on Whittle Springs Road.
-In 1955, Scripps-Howard Broadcasting was one of the applicants for the Channel 10 frequency, awarded to Knoxville after the Federal Communications Commission (FCC) reorganized its U.S. TV table of channel allocations in 1952.
+In 1955, Scripps-Howard Broadcasting was one of the applicants for the Channel 10 television frequency, awarded to Knoxville after the Federal Communications Commission (FCC) reorganized its U.S. TV table of channel allocations in 1952.
 So sure of getting the Channel 10 license, the company poured thousands of dollars into the Whittle Springs building to make it a top-notch radio-TV studio combination.
-After the FCC awarded the TV license to Jay Birdwell, local owner of WBIR AM and FM in 1956, Scripps-Howard was saddled with a huge studio to ultimately be used just for radio, amid a dwindling live listening audience.
-Still, the station remained there for many years, less than two miles from its transmitter site.
+By this time, however, the FCC was increasingly wary of newspapers owning broadcasting outlets.
+With this in mind, it awarded the TV license to a consortium headed by the Nunn family, local owners of WBIR AM and -FM, who used it to launch WBIR-TV in 1956.
+Scripps-Howard was now saddled with a huge studio to ultimately be used just for radio, amid a dwindling live listening audience.
+Still, the station remained there for many years, less than two miles (3 km) from its transmitter site.

 The 1960s brought a new era for WNOX.
-The station became a popular Top 40 station, and remained that way until the late 1970s, when the station switched to AC.
-In the early 1980s, the station was bought again and flipped to country, and WNOX was never the same.
+The station became a popular Top 40 station, and remained that way until the late 1970s, when the station switched to full service Adult Contemporary music.
+In the early 1980s, the station was bought again.
+The new owners returned the country music format.

 WTNZ

 WNOX's historic call letters were changed to WTNZ in 1988.
-However, within a few months Dick Broadcasting, at that time operating WIVK (now WKVL) on AM 850, which was limited to daytime-only broadcasting, purchased WTNZ 990 AM, which had a fulltime license.
+However, within a few months, Dick Broadcasting, at that time operating WIVK (now WSMM) on AM 850, which was limited to daytime-only broadcasting, purchased WTNZ 990 AM, which had a fulltime license.

 WIVK

 Dick donated the original WIVK on AM 850 to the University of Tennessee.
-He then renamed WTNZ to WIVK, and began simulcasting the programming of WIVK-FM.
-Within a few years, WIVK began experimenting with news/talk programming, eventually phasing into a news/talk format 24/7.
+He then renamed WTNZ to WIVK, and began simulcasting the programming of 107.7 WIVK-FM.
+Within a few years, WIVK 990 began adding some talk radio programming, eventually transitioning to an all-talk format.